Ä¢¹½ÊÓÆµ

 Demographics

-The education level of Edwards citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-17.93% of adults 25 and older in Edwards have a college degree.
+The percentage of adults in Edwards who are college-educated is close to the national average for all communities of 21.84%: 17.93% of the adults in Edwards have a bachelor's degree or advanced degree.

 The per capita income in Edwards in 2022 was $21,931, which is lower middle income relative to Mississippi, and low income relative to the rest of the US.
 This equates to an annual income of $87,724 for a family of four.
 However, Edwards contains both very wealthy and poor people as well.